tum-pbs/pbdl-book/physgrad-hig.md

 ## Well-conditioned

 Let's first look at the well-conditioned case with $\lambda=1$.
-In the following image, we'll compare Adam as the most popular SGD-representative, Gauss-Newton (GN) as "classical" method, and the HIGs.
+In the following image, we'll compare Adam as the most popular GD-representative, Gauss-Newton (GN) as "classical" method, and the HIGs.
 These methods are evaluated w.r.t. three aspects: naturally, it's interesting to see how the loss evolves.
 In addition, we'll consider the distribution of neuron activations from the resulting neural network states (more on that below).
 Finally, it's also interesting to observe how the optimization influences the resulting target states (in $y$ space) produced by the neural network.
 Note that the $y$-space graph below shows only a single, but fairly representative, $x,y$ pair.
 The other two show quantities from a larger set of validation inputs.

 ```{figure} resources/physgrad-hig-toy-example-good.jpg
 ---